With the Christmas season getting into full swing, it is time to decorate the house for the holidays. But what color palette will you use?

 Although associated with the Yule celebration due to holly berries on ivy, red wasn’t always one of the primary Christmas colors.

 Coca-Cola solidified red as a primary Christmas color by creating the contemporary view of Santa Claus as the cheerful old man with rosy cheeks donning a fluffy red suit.
-Before coke’s advertising campaign, varying cultures portrayed St. Nicholas in various ways with differing colors.
+Before Coke’s advertising campaign, cultures portrayed St. Nicholas in various ways with a range of colors.
 He was a tall man in bishop’s cloaks, a hunter in animal skins, and even an elf.

 The soft drink company changed Santa’s image and helped propel red, its brand color, into the public’s mind as a Christmas color.